 What method do you use?
 Share below in the comments section.

 If you're looking for more information on what a mattress protector is, check out the link.
-Alternatively, you can browse our full range of bamboo bedding; the softest and most breathable bedding on the market.
+Alternatively, you can browse our full range of bedding; the softest and most breathable bedding on the market.